niravsutariya/watermark-jimp/README.md

 # watermark-jimp
 A powerful watermark library based on Jimp for node.js.
-This can be used to overlay a "image" watermark in another image or text with text color and text opacity.
+This can be used to overlay a "image" watermark in another image or text with text color and text opacity and position.

 ### Installation